 Welcome to Eldon Farms

 We began as a cattle operation in the 1960s, and are dedicated to raising top-notch beef through cutting edge genetics and good old hard work.
-But with over 7,000 acres, Eldon Farms has much more to offer.
+With over 7,000 acres, Eldon Farms has much to offer.
 We are located (we would really love to say nestled here, but 7,100 acres don’t exactly nestle) in the rolling hills of Rappahannock County, a stone’s throw from Shenandoah National Park.
 Our view of Old Rag is splendid, and often helps us navigate the natural expanses of the farm.

 But naturally, the 1960s are not the beginning of the story of this land.
 There is a rich heritage of history that extends from Colonial times through the chaos of the Revolutionary and Civil wars, and which brings the land, homes, and people through the 20th century.
 And as always, we are mindful that the efforts of today are writing the history of tomorrow.
 Learn more on our history page.

 Throughout the years, Eldon has been involved in several agricultural endeavors.
 In the 1970’s apple, corn and soybeans made up the bulk of our output.
 When these products became less profitable, Eldon moved to grazing cattle on its vast, rolling hills.
 As John Genho, our friendly resident geneticist, puts it, we’re grass farmers and we use the cattle to harvest the land.